Lyle Stevik: Investigation

-Because Stevik was deceased for only a short time before his body was found, examiners readily obtained his fingerprints, dental characteristics, and DNA.
+Because Stevik was deceased for only a short time before his body was found, examiners readily obtained his fingerprints, dental characteristics and DNA.
 These identifying markers were placed in international databases, including CODIS, but no matches were made.
 It is believed that he came to the area from Aberdeen or Port Angeles, locations from which buses daily traveled to Amanda Park.
 He was not, however, recognized by either of the bus drivers.
 Two men who were missing at the time, Alexander Craig and Steven Needham, were ruled out as possible identities of Stevik.

 In April 2007, Stevik was listed as the profile of the month for Missing from the Circle, a public service initiative launched by Lamar Associates, a law enforcement advisory organization based in Washington, D.C., to help solve cases involving missing or unidentified Native Americans.

 Identification

-In 2018, two genetic genealogists from the DNA Doe Project, Colleen M. Fitzpatrick and Margaret Press, uploaded DNA profiles to GEDmatch to attempt to link Stevik to individuals living in Idaho and New Mexico.
+In 2018, two genetic genealogists from the DNA Doe Project, Colleen M. Fitzpatrick and Margaret Press, uploaded DNA profiles to GEDmatch in an attempt to link Stevik to individuals living in Idaho and New Mexico.

 The Grays Harbor County Sheriff's Office announced on May 8, 2018, that Stevik had been identified through DNA analysis and comparison with genetic relatives, performed by the DNA Doe Project, in collaboration with Aerodyne and Full Genomes Corporation.
-He was from Alameda County, California, and was 25 years old at the time of death.
-The Grays Harbor County Sheriff's Office notified the man's family, who had believed him to be alive and had thought he did not want to associate with his family.
-His family had a set of his fingerprints that were taken in grade school, as part of a children's identification program.
-The Sheriff's Department compared those with the postmortem prints taken in 2001, and made a positive identification.
-To protect his and their privacy, his family has chosen not to identify him publicly.
+The Grays Harbor County Sheriff's Office notified the man's family, who had believed him to be alive and had thought he had estranged himself from his family.
+The decedent's family had a set of his fingerprints that were taken in grade school, as part of a children's identification program.
+The Sheriff's Department compared those with the postmortem prints taken in 2001 and made a positive identification.
+To protect his privacy as well as theirs, his family has chosen not to identify Stevik publicly.